The Current Plan: A Solid Foundation

 - Ensuring that neighborhood shopping areas, including California Avenue, are attractive, accessible, and convenient to nearby residents.

-- Promoting public/private partnerships as a means of revitalizing selected areas and providing community benefits and services.
+- Promoting revitalization of selected areas and providing community amenities and services.

-- Supporting advanced communications infrastructure and other improvements that facilitate the growth of emerging industries.
+- Supporting advanced communications infrastructure and other improvements that businesses of all sizes and types rely on.

 - Encouraging pedestrian-oriented neighborhood retail along El Camino Real.

-The Element also recognizes the important role that Stanford University plays in our local economy as the largest employer in Palo Alto and as an incubator of new technologies that have helped make Palo Alto a global leader in innovation.
-The policy framework in the Element supports Stanford Research Park as a thriving employment district and seeks to sustain Stanford Shopping Center as a major regional commercial attraction.
+The Element also recognizes the roles that Stanford University plays in our local economy, both as the largest employer in Palo Alto and as an incubator of innovation.
+The policy framework supports Stanford Research Park as a thriving employment district and Stanford Shopping Center as a major regional commercial attraction.

 Our Palo Alto 2030

-Click here to view the current Business and Economics Element.
+Click here to view the 1998 Comp Plan version of the Business and Economics Element.